Treat Sun Damaged Skin Facials: Your Fort Myers Guide

 What facial treatments work best for chronic sun damage?

-Chronic photoaging responds well to controlled resurfacing.
-The goal shifts from stabilization to active correction of dark spots, uneven texture, and collagen loss.
-Treating photoaging typically requires 3–6 sessions of microneedling, chemical peels, or microdermabrasion to produce noticeable improvement in skin tone and collagen density.
-That number reflects the time skin cells need to cycle through and rebuild.
+Chronic photoaging responds well to gentle, controlled resurfacing.
+The goal shifts from stabilization to steadily correcting dark spots, uneven texture, and dullness.
+At an esthetician studio, that means a planned series — usually several sessions spaced a few weeks apart — rather than one aggressive treatment.
+That interval reflects the time your skin cells need to cycle through and rebuild.

 | Treatment | Best for | Typical sessions needed | Recovery time |